Murder suspect walks free as Hong Kong, Taiwan authorities clash

 The Financial Times, citing people briefed on the deliberations, reported on Monday China is drawing up a plan to replace Lam with an “interim” chief executive.

-Reporting by Twinnie Siu in Hong Kong and Yimou Lee in Taipei; Writing by Farah Master; Editing by Anne Marie Roantree and Paul Tait
+Reporting by Noah Sin, Twinnie Siu in Hong Kong and Yimou Lee in Taipei; Writing by Farah Master; Editing by Anne Marie Roantree and Simon Cameron-Moore